 How Title Washing Works

 Alternatively, some states assign a salvage title to a vehicle's Vehicle Identification Number, or VIN, in their DMV files, but not their titles.
 As a result, owners can repair and repaint the vehicle and sell it to unsuspecting buyers, sometimes without needing to switch states.
-Some people have even begun to sell stolen vehicles by tweaking their VINs to match those of salvage cars.
+But it is not just damaged vehicles that are the focus of title washing practices, though.
+Vehicles that are stolen from across the country may have their VIN numbers altered to match VINs from salvaged cars.
+Crooks then apply for a new salvage title for the stolen vehicle and ultimately pass the stolen car on to the unsuspecting buyer.

 Why You Should Care About Title Washing Scams